-- Note:-A) Eight questions would be set in all. - B) There would be two questions from each of the four units. - C) Candidate would be required to attempt four questions (selecting one from each unit.)
+- B) There would be two questions from each of the four units. - C) Candidate would be required to attempt four questions (selecting one from each unit.)

 Development and Testing of Research Ideas.

 Experimental Designs: Randomized block, Latin Square and Multifactor design, Quasi Experimental design.